-The NEU is proud to support the global climate action that has taken place over the past months.
+The NEU is proud to support the global climate action that has taken place over the past few years and which will continue despite the pandemic, albeit in different, creative ways.

 Here are some ideas that you can use to organise action in your school: